 Season of Depression

 A depressed person suffers from self- defeating beliefs.
 Here are a few of those beliefs.
 I have to be loved to be happy.
 I must give up my beliefs to please others.
 If others don’t like me I can’t be happy.
 I can’t trust others they will only hurt me.
 I’m inferior to others.
-I should never hurt anyone else’s feelings.
+I should never hurt anyone's feelings.
 This is why it is so important not to compare yourself with others.
-Comparing will either make you feel superior or inferior.
+Comparing will either make you feel erroneously superior or inferior.
+Seek to be a better you.

 A chronically depressed person may often have suicidal or violent thoughts towards themselves or others.
 They also suffer from distorted thinking, which can resort in magnifying situations.
 A great sense of loneliness is realized since they feel unwanted, unimportant and unloved.
 They may overeat, under eat, sleep excessively or to the extreme be unable to sleep at all.